jctaoo/static-jsx/README.md

 # static-jsx
-Make jsx more static for greater readability
+Make jsx more static for greater readability.